Top 7 Social Media Trends in 2023 That Every Business Needs to Adopt

 As a result, the feature has led to hosting different kinds of online events such as virtual tours, make-up tutorials, live podcasts, etc.

-Since now, the paid online events feature was only available in 20 countries.
+Since then, the paid online events feature has only been available in 20 countries.
 Facebook announced bringing it to 24 more countries.

 We expect this feature usage to grow tremendously by giving many content creators and event organizers another way to monetize their Facebook presence by hosting paid events.